 How to Pay Fines for Handicap Drivers

 Overall, remember that you have the right to park in disabled permit parking without paying fines for doing so.
-If you have a disabled parking permit and you received a ticket that wasn’t justified, be sure to appeal it.
+If you have a disabled parking permit and you received a ticket that wasn’t justified, be sure to explore all your options for a handicap parking ticket appeal.
+If you do not have a permit and need one, you can begin the application process with an online medical consultation.

 Featured image by Josh Newton on Unsplash